Olpe, Kansas

 Olpe is a city in Lyon County, Kansas, United States.
 As of the 2020 census, the population of the city was 519.

-History
+History and etymology

-Olpe had its start in the year 1879 by the building of the railroad through that territory.
-It had formerly been known as Eagle Creek Station before the name had been changed to Bitlertown for the owner of the townsite, Gilbert Bitler.
+Olpe got its start in the year 1879 following construction of the railroad through that territory.
+It had formerly been known as Eagle Creek Station before the name had been changed to Bitlertown after the owner of the townsite, Gilbert Bitler.
 A large share of the early settlers being natives of Olpe, Germany, caused the name to be selected.

 Olpe was incorporated as a city in 1905.